AnetaPy/OrderTrackerBack/README.md

 OrderTracker App allows you to supervise all orders, materials used to complete them and the progress of each order.

+I am still working on logging in and registering users with full security and filtering orders on the order page.

 ## Technologies

 Project is created with: